instrumentor-io/instrumentor-io.github.io/docs/instrumentor/instrumentor.md

 ---
 layout: default
 title: Instrumentor Platform
-nav_order: 2
 has_children: true
 ---

 # Instrumentor User Guide

-Welcome!
-We are so glad to see you using Instrumentor platform.
-You can use the links on left hand side to find the topic of your interest, but here are basic system requirements...
+Welcome to the Instrumentor platform!
+We're excited to have you on board.
+To help you navigate and make the most of the platform, you can utilize the links provided on the left-hand side to access topics of interest.
+Here are the essential system requirements to ensure a seamless experience:

 **System Requirements**

-Brwosers:
+_Supported Browsers:_

 - Google Chrome
 - Safari
 - Firefox

-Microphone access:
+_Microphone Access:_

-- Instrumentor empowers you to record a voice narration on your cases, thus, the web-application requires access to the microphone.
-When you visit Instrumentor for first time, we will ask for you permission to use microphone - please allow that.
-If you deny permission to access microphone, you will not be able to record voice narrations.
+- Instrumentor empowers you to record voice narrations for your cases.
+Therefore, the web application requires access to your microphone.
+During your initial visit to Instrumentor, we will request permission to access your microphone.
+Please grant this permission.
+If you deny microphone access, you won't be able to record voice narrations.

-We expect out product to work on Microsoft Edge, but we do not routinely test on Microsoft Edge, so you may find some things that may not work as described.
+While we anticipate our product to function on Microsoft Edge, we don't conduct routine testing on this browser.
+Consequently, you may encounter some features that may not work as described.
+Your understanding is appreciated.